 Professor Barnie Choudhury has been a broadcaster for more than 35 years.
 He was a BBC trainee and worked there for 24 years, winning several radio and television industry awards.
 Barnie joined academia in 1999 and is the University of Buckingham's first professor of professional practice in communications.
 He's the honorary secretary of the Royal Television Society Midlands.
-Barnie is the chair of a Black Asian Minority Ethnic mental health charity in Nottingham, a member of Ofcom's Advisory Committee for England and currently the director of media and PR for the Commonwealth Secretariat.
+Barnie is the chair of a Black Asian Minority Ethnic mental health charity in Nottingham, a member of Ofcom's Advisory Committee for England and former director of media and PR for the Commonwealth Secretariat.
+Currently, he is MD at Sensei Creative Productions.

 A leading authority in traditional Indian music in the UK, Viram’s pioneering work since the 1970s as a performer, producer, director and advocate has led to fundamental material changes in perceptions about Indian music, increased formal funding for Asian music and bringing communities together across the UK.
 Viram’s work led to the creation of the Asian Music Circuit in 1991; winning the HSBC Indo-British Award for promoting good relations between UK and India, producing Asian music for the BBC Proms, eventually producing the first ever Bollywood Proms in 2009, the first ever Asian Rock concert at the Royal Albert Hall and the first ever Museum of Asian Music in Europe.

 Mira Kaushik is a Former Director of Akademi, a London-based award-winning Indian dance organisation.
 Mira is passionate about bringing Indian art and culture to the UK.
 In 2007, she was awarded an Honorary OBE for her services to dance.
 Mira was also nominated as one of the ‘Top 100 Most Influential People in UK-India Relations’ by India Incorporated in 2017.

 Kalpesh is Group Managing Editor of Asian Media Group (AMG).
 He graduated with a law degree (LLB Hons) from Queen Mary University of London, and qualified as a barrister from the Inner Temple.
 Kalpesh is responsible for the strategy and growth of AMG operations over three countries: Britain, India and America.